Places I've lived In Humboldt

 I went down to the national guard armory in Eureka and asked the First Sergeant if I could draw a pick up truck to move my stuff to town.
 He let me use one.
 I don't know if they still do it but it was common practice back then- one of the bennies of being in the Guard- for guardsman to borrow unit equipment.

 I went back up for the last time, loaded up all my stuff and brought it back down to town.
-Joe Scarpellino had a storage facility at the time he rented out on Jacob's Avenue.
+Joe Scarpellino had a storage facility he was renting out on Jacob's Avenue.
 He let me store all my big stuff there.
-I don't think I ever went back and cleaned my stuff out.
-Wonder what happened to all of it?
+I don't think I ever went back and cleaned any of it out.
+Wonder if it's still there?

 I still hadn't a place to stay at that point and, in typical national guard tradition, First Sergeant David gave me a key to the armory and let me stay there, jobless but not entirely homeless at that point.
-I don't remember exactly how long I slept at the armory but it was at least three months.
+I don't remember exactly how long I slept at the armory but maybe three months.

 I'd finally gotten a better job from a contact I made with a customer while working at the Texaco station.
 Funny thing was, I'd moved on to a different station- same boss- and was working full time as "manager" of the Beacon station on Myrtle and McFarland in Eureka.
-I was doing ok and when the call came from the Humboldt Bay Power Plant regarding my application for a security position there, I still jumped at it.
+I was doing ok and when the call came from the Humboldt Bay Power Plant regarding my application for a security position there.
+If I wanted the job, I could have it.
+I took it.

 One of the gals that I worked with at the power plant had an uncle that lived out in Cutten who had a rental.
 Her husband drove by the trailer one day and mentioned it, suggesting I might want to take a look at the place.
 I drove out there and thought it would be perfect for me.